Nevada Fires

 Weather and Wind Warnings

-Current Weather: Conditions across much of Nevada are sunny and dry, with temperatures warming into the 70s and 80s and low humidity levels hovering between 15% and 19%.
+Current Weather: Conditions across much of Nevada remain warm and dry, with low relative humidity.

 Recommendations

-Public Awareness: Residents are advised to be mindful of fire traffic and potential smoke impacts from prescribed burns.
-With the new fire restrictions in place, it is crucial to check specific local regulations for the area you plan to explore.
-Residents should have an emergency plan in place and clear dead brush from properties to reduce the risk of catastrophic fires.
+Public Awareness: Residents are advised to be mindful of fire traffic and potential smoke impacts.
+It is crucial to have an emergency plan in place, adhere strictly to all Stage 1 Fire Restrictions, and clear dead brush from properties to reduce the risk of catastrophic fires.

 Resources